testflows/TestFlows-Core/testflows/combinatorics/README.md

    is specified as a `dict[str, list[value]]`, where key is the parameter name and value is a list of possible values for a given parameter.
-* `strength` specifies the strength `t` of the covering array that indicates the number of parameters in each combination for which all possible interactions will be checked.
+* `strength` specifies the strength `t` of the covering array that indicates the number of parameters in each combination, for which all possible interactions will be checked.
    If `strength` equals the number of parameters, then you get the exhaustive case.

-The return value of the `Covering(parameters, strength=2)` is a `CoveringArray` object that is an iterable of tests, where each test is a dictionary with each key being the parameter name and its value being the parameter value.
+The return value of the `Covering(parameters, strength=2)` is a `CoveringArray` object that is an iterable of tests, where each test is a dictionary, with each key being the parameter name and its value being the parameter value.

 For example,